 Products received from advertiser are only used for experienced-based reviews on The Life and Love of Grumpy’s Honeybunch.
 The reviews, content and opinions expressed in this blog are purely the solely my own.
 This blog was written in support of Al Fresco and their Chicken Sausage Product.

-- 2-1/2 Al Fresco Andioulle Chicken Sausages, sliced diagonally
+2-1/2 Al Fresco Andouille Chicken Sausages, sliced diagonally

-- 2 teaspoons Better than Boullion Lobster Base (or your favorite seafood broth)
+2 teaspoons Better than Bouillon Lobster Base (or your favorite seafood broth)